 Creating detail with chalk pastels can be tough, especially for little hands.
 But saturating a previously outlined area with color can be the perfect place to learn about blending pastel chalk colors and even to touch on the idea of analogous colors.
 (Colors that are next to each other on the color wheel and blend together easily.)

 I used these Mungyo Non Toxic Square Chalk, Soft Pastels.
 They come in a pack of 64 so there are plenty of great colors to choose from.
 All those choices allow the kids to have some really sophisticated color combinations without having to work too hard at blending.
 And with 64 in a package I can get away with only using two packages for my class of 12 kiddos.
 I encourage kids to fill in all the black paper.
 The only black left should be the black glue lines.

-Show me what you made today!
-And if you enjoyed this glue drawing project then please share it on social media!
 Every single share helps me to bring you more fun projects and free printables!